1 888 370 6765

 Hakone/Takayama

-Today we travel first by bullet train then by Wide View Hida express train to lovely Takayama in the Japanese Alps, considered one of the country’s most attractive places with its beautifully preserved Old Town and historic buildings.
-Our explorations center on three narrow streets in the San-machi-suji district where, in feudal times, merchants lived amidst the authentically preserved small inns, teahouses, and sake breweries.
+Today we take advantage of Japan's train system, one of the finest in the world, as we travel first by bullet train then by Limited Express Hida.
+Our destination is lovely Takayama in the Japanese Alps, considered one of the country’s most attractive places with its beautifully preserved Old Town and historic buildings.
+Our explorations center on three narrow streets in the San-machi-suji district of Takayama where, in feudal times, merchants lived amidst the authentically preserved small inns, teahouses, and sake breweries.
+Before we leave, guests will have the option to buy a bento box lunch, a food box artfully packed with Japanese specialties.
 This afternoon we attend a traditional Japanese tea ceremony here, a historic ritual of form, grace, and spirituality.

-Today we travel first by bullet train then by Wide View Hida express train to lovely Takayama in the Japanese Alps, considered one of the country’s most attractive places with its beautifully preserved Old Town and historic buildings.
-Our explorations center on three narrow streets in the San-machi-suji district where, in feudal times, merchants lived amidst the authentically preserved small inns, teahouses, and sake breweries.
+Today we take advantage of Japan's train system, one of the finest in the world, as we travel first by bullet train then by Limited Express Hida.
+Our destination is lovely Takayama in the Japanese Alps, considered one of the country’s most attractive places with its beautifully preserved Old Town and historic buildings.
+Our explorations center on three narrow streets in the San-machi-suji district of Takayama where, in feudal times, merchants lived amidst the authentically preserved small inns, teahouses, and sake breweries.
+Before we leave, guests will have the option to buy a bento box lunch, a food box artfully packed with Japanese specialties.
 This afternoon we attend a traditional Japanese tea ceremony here, a historic ritual of form, grace, and spirituality.

 7